-There are several form factors for base units and the smaller form factor PCs and mini PCs are ideal for running Power Music.
+There are several form factors for base units and the smaller form factor PCs and mini PCs eg Intel NUC are ideal.
 It is unlikely that there will be a need for future expansion of the system, so space for additional hard/optical drives and expansion cards is unnecessary.

 One thing to consider is the noise the processor cooling fan in the base unit produces.
 You should consider a system with quiet fans and if possible go for a passively cooled system.
-There is nothing more annoying that the constant hum of fans being heard during a quiet time in a musical performance.
+There is nothing more annoying that the hum of fans being heard during a quiet time in a musical performance.